Undergraduate Cooperative Education Program

 Undergraduates seeking work experience related to their academic program and career goals prior to graduation may apply for the Cooperative Education Program through UA Career Services.
 Cooperative education (Co-op) enables students to alternate semesters of full-time course work with a semester and/or summer of full-time paid professional experience in the field.
 Co-op helps students explore and confirm their career choice.

-Successful completion of a co-op experience or internship is encouraged in many UA degree programs.
 To ensure that a career-related work experience will support their academic and career goals, interested students should consult with their major academic advisor.

 Related Guidelines and Links